Superfields, nilpotent superfields and superschemes: Abstract

 \section{Abstract}

-We define superfields using a functorial formalism that explains some paradoxical properties they are supposed to have.
-We also investigate some algebraic constraints on them giving rise to superschemes that, generically, are not regular, that is, they do not define a standard supermanifold.
+We interpret superfields in a functorial formalism that explains the properties that are assumed for them in the physical applications.
+The starting point of this research was the need to understand in a sound mathematical framework some algebraic constraints imposed on them, but it lead us to revise the very definition of superfield.
+The constraints that we investigate in the present work give rise to superschemes that, generically, are not regular, that is, they do not define a standard supermanifold.

 \end{titlingpage}